What CVC is Doing on Its Properties

 Since 2014, CVC had been injecting select ash trees on our properties throughout the watershed with TreeAzin, an environmentally safe bio-insecticide treatment that helps protect healthy ash trees from becoming infected with EAB.
 We will continue this course of treatment where ecological significance supports it and where funding allows.

 CVC staff has cut down infested ash trees that cannot be saved and that pose a risk to people and infrastructure along trails and property boundaries.
 Many of the ash trees that are cut down are left on the forest floor to provide important down woody debris for wildlife and nutrients.
 Some select, larger ash are also being cut higher in the trunk (“topped”) and left standing to provide habitat for wildlife such as woodpeckers and bats.
-By the end of 2020, we will have completed the following work on our properties:
+As of January 2021, we have completed the following work on our properties:

 |CA Property||Ash trees removed since 2014 (approx.)|

 |Island Lake Conservation Area||1,600*|

 |Rattray Marsh Conservation Area||3,200|

 |Terra Cotta Forest||970|